 Laura Hill – one time ranked 8 in England, Laura turned in some excellent performances in the PSL.
 She also been the National Racketball Champion for several years.

-Lesley Sturgess – has represented England in the O45 Home internationals since 2004 and recently claimed the Ladies’ O45 and O50 National Racketball titles.
+Lesley Sturgess – has represented England in the O45 Home internationals since 2004 and recently claimed the Ladies’ O55 National Racketball title.
 Lesley was also part of the winning team in the Ladies’ O40 County Championships and was also runner up to the World Champion in the Ladies’ O50 event at the British Open.

-Millie Tomlinson – recently became the British Junior Closed U19 Champion, winning the Belgian, Irish and French Junior Opens and a team Gold medal at the European Junior Team Championships, adding to her many other successes at junior level.
+Millie Tomlinson – former British Junior Closed U19 Champion, winning the Belgian, Irish and French Junior Opens and a team Gold medal at the European Junior Team Championships, with further successes since becoming a senior.
+Currently ranked ( ) in the world.

 A detailed account of the club’s history